h4cktoria/unclovered-lunarium/README.md

 ## Objectives

-Unclovered Lunarium aims to make Clover's Lunar accessible to everyone without any potential or actual risks for the user
+Unclovered Lunarium aims to make Clover's Lunar accessible to everyone without any potential or actual risks for the user and tries to bring better user experience with less bugs occuring and more commands available

 ## What has changed comparing to original Lunar?